saz/puppet-sudo/README.md

 }
 ```

+##### Use of LDAP along with sudo

+Sudo do not always include by default the support for LDAP.
+On Debian and Ubuntu a special package sudo-ldap will be used.
+On Gentoo there is also the needing to include portage module by Gentoo.
+If not present, only a notification will be shown.

 ### sudo::conf / sudo::configs notes
 * You can pass template() through content parameter.
 * One of content or source must be set.